I heard it through the movies…

 Five Favourite Songs from Film Soundtracks.

-In this the latest blog collaboration with Banzai Retro Club, we’re looking back at those songs that made those retro movie soundtracks so memorable.
-I was big soundtrack fan in the 1980s and collected those rather than regular music albums.
+In this latest blog collaboration with Banzai Retro Club, we’re looking back at those songs that made those retro movie soundtracks so memorable.
+I was a big soundtrack fan in the 1980s and collected those rather than regular music albums.
 Even now, I can only remember iconic songs if you mention the movie they were in rather than the album.
 Luckily, Darlin’ Husband is a film buff so he can relate to this quirk quite easily.

 So it was difficult for me, in selecting just 5 from the enormous list of songs from movies made before 2000.
 So methodically, I excluded those from musicals, those much adored instrumental numbers and musical biopic films.
 So expect those songs in posts, on another day.
 I also excluded James Bond theme songs as so many good ones, they deserve a list on their own.

 Here’s my final 5, in no particular order.

 Harold and Maude (1971) – Cat Stevens, If You Want to Sing Out, Sing Out

 Harold & Maude – If you want to sing out, sing out – Ruth Gordon, nasdarovie,

 This black comedy is reviewed HERE.
 The film tells of Harold (Bud Cort), a 20-year-old who is obsessed with death, and his strong friendship and eventual relationship with 79-year-old, Maude (Ruth Gordon).
 The pair meet at a funeral.
 She is a lovely wee happy-go-lucky character and her enthusiasm for life rubs off on him.